Alabama education director ousted over book’s stance on race

 Cooper is a member of the NAEYC board.
 In a previously published statement on the organization’s website about the latest edition of the book, Cooper said that book teaches, “applicable skills for teaching through developmentally appropriate practices that build brains during the critical first five years of life.”

-Alabama’s First Class voluntary pre-kindergarten programs operate more than 1,400 classrooms across the state.
+Alabama’s First Class voluntary pre-kindergarten programs operates more than 1,400 classrooms across the state.
 The program has won high ratings from the National Institute for Early Education Research.